benjamin-chavez/audioarchive/README.md

  - General Feature
     - Add `Follow` Feature and display followed users in the dashboards
-      - do i need to add a block feauture?
+      - do i need to add a block feauture? <- Yes
     - Comments/Rating functionality
     - Review all cacheing behavior
     - Email Feature